 The Army chose the M24 over the M40 due to its long action length, which the video says allows them to use the “7.62×51mm NATO cartridge or the more powerful .300 Winchester Magnum.”
 This is an interesting difference as it provides the Army with more flexibility.
 The Marines preferred the M40 because it was purposefully built for its task.
 The M40 is also more durable and can maintain its impressive level of accuracy even after being dropped, banged, and soaked with mud.

-We don’t want to give everything away though so make sure to watch the entire video to see the other three facts about sniper rifles and their stories.
+We don’t want to give everything away, so make sure to watch the entire video to see the other three facts about sniper rifles and their stories.
+You might learn something new about sniper rifles.